LesleyLai/blog/contents/blog/cpp_lambda/en.md

 If you are familiar with lambda expressions in other languages, everything should make sense except the mysterious `[]` syntax.
 And that is our next topic.

 ## Captures
-The above example shows the basic usage of lambdas, but lambdas can do more.
+The above example shows the basic usage of lambda expressions, but lambda expressions can do more.
 The main difference between a lambda expression and a regular function is that it can "capture" state, and then we can use the captured value inside the lambda body.
 For example, the below function copies elements, which are above the threshold, from the old vector to the new vector.

 ```cpp
 // Get a new vector<int> with element above a certain number in the old vector